Licensing act 2003 reviews

 What happens if the review application is valid?

-The Council will arrange for the display of a notice of the application for review on or adjacent to the premises, at the Civic Offices and at licensing.eastleigh.gov.uk for a period of 28 days (7 days if the review follows a closure by the Police), during which any responsible authority or other person may make a representation about the application.
+The Council will arrange for the display of a notice of the application for review on or adjacent to the premises, at Eastleigh House and at www.eastleigh.gov.uk/licensing for a period of 28 days (7 days if the review follows a closure by the Police), during which any responsible authority or other person may make a representation about the application.